 How to Invest in Defi: Important Projects to Know

 Uniswap is an open-source, decentralized exchange (DEX) that operates using an innovative automated liquidity protocol on the Ethereum network.
 Unlike centralized exchanges, Uniswap users can list tokens on the exchange for free.
-Users also remain in access of their private keys — giving more control over the use of funds.
+Users also remain in access to their private keys — giving more control over the use of funds.
 The lack of a central authority can help mitigate potential losses in the case of a network hack.

 AAVE is an Ethereum-based algorithmic money market that enables users to borrow and lend a wide variety of digital assets.
 Holders of AAVE tokens govern the protocol of AAVE.
 The AAVE algorithm allows users to initiate loans obtained from a pool.
 Users do that instead of needing to be individually matched to a lender.
 The ever-expanding platform has moved beyond money markets.
 The project has gained traction as a popular place for DeFi investors to acquire flash loans.

 Chainlink is a service that allows off-blockchain sources to provide data and information seamlessly to on-blockchain smart contracts via oracles.
 Oracles help to maintain the integrity of the network when moving secure data onto the blockchain.
 The security hardware and protocol ensure reliability and lessen the potential for human or system error.
 In other words, what often occurs when using a centralized source is not prevalent in DeFi.